The Employer's Duty to Accommodate

 Additionally, sometimes the parties disagree on whether the employee's condition is a disability under the law.
 Deafness and quadriplegia are examples of disabilities but many conditions are harder to judge.
 Is a sore back a disability?
 What about poor eyesight?

 What Accommodation is Required?

-Assuming the employer does not contest the employee's disability, the next question is the required accommodation.
-The ADA does not specify who is supposed to take the initiative in accommodating the employee's disability, so employers may not know whether it's their duty (or the employee's duty) to propose changes that would allow the employee to perform the job.
+The ADA does not specify who is supposed to take the initiative in accommodating the employee's disability.
+Employers may not know whether it's their duty (or the employee's duty) to propose changes that would allow the employee to perform the job.
 Some courts require an interactive process between the employer and the disabled individual, sometimes with the employer taking a more affirmative role.

-The ADA protects disabled individuals during the hiring process, by prohibiting employers from inquiring about disabilities or subjecting prospective employees to medical tests before hiring them.
+The ADA protects disabled individuals during the hiring process and prohibits employers from inquiring about disabilities or subjecting prospective employees to medical tests before hiring.
 However, employers may ask about a candidate's abilities concerning essential job functions.
 After making a job offer, the employer may require a medical examination, so long as the examination is given to all newly hired employees.

-What is Your Employer's Duty to Accommdate?
+What is Your Employer's Duty to Accommodate?
 An Attorney Can Help

-A number of questions can arise in any ADA case, and many can be difficult to answer.
+Disabled workers may have a lot of questions when dealing with employment discrimination.
 For example, which accommodations are reasonable, and which would create an undue hardship?
-If you believe that your rights may have been violated under the ADA in the employment context, you may need legal help.
+If you believe that your rights may have been violated under the ADA, you may need legal help.
 Contact a local employment law attorney to learn more about your rights and obligations under the law.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help